Ab2207/Academic-Projects-Data-Analytics/README.md

 # Academic-Projects-Data-Analytics
-Masters in Data Analytics academic projects repo
+This folder contains all the academic projects undertaken during Masters in Data Analytics.